Super balance transfer credit cards

 Super balance transfer credit cards allow their borrowing balances to be moved not only to credit cards in distress but also to current accounts.

-You'll often see them advertised as money transfers and if you're still wondering what all the fuss is about you're reading the right guide.
+As you can see below, they're often advertised as money transfers and if you're still wondering what all the fuss is about then you're reading the right guide.

 |Money Transfer to Current Account||Transfer Fee|